rahmatjoniefendi/forward-chaining-algorithm/README.md

-# Opinioted and Usecase Based of Forward Chaining Algorithm
+# Opinionated and Usecase Based of Forward Chaining Algorithm

 ## Description